Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Simultaneous SAXS and WAXS

-An interesting feature is the presence of the pre-peak centered around 1.4 \AA$^{-1}$, as shown with a magnified view in the upper panel of the inset.
-To better visualize this pre-peak, we fit an exponential function, $S(Q)=A e^{a Q} + B$ ($A,a,B$ are fit parameters), to the regions below and above it (0.9 to 1.1 \AA$^{-1}$ and 1.6 to 1.8 \AA$^{-1}$) as the baseline, and the fit results are shown as dashed lines.
-The lower panel of the inset shows the pre-peak region with the baseline subtracted, where we can clearly see its growth in magnitude and its movement to slightly lower $Q$ upon cooling (quantitative results presented in Supplementary Materials).
-We note that a pre-peak is also observed in Te-based chalcogenides such as Ge$_{15}$Te$_{85}$~\cite{Bergman2003,Kalikka2012,Wei2017,Gaspard2016}, as well as phase-change materials~\cite{Zalden2019} particularly in the supercooled liquid region.
+An interesting feature is the presence of a pre-peak centered around 1.4 \AA$^{-1}$.
+More detailed analysis of this pre-peak will be presented later.
+We note here that a pre-peak is also observed in Te-based chalcogenides such as Ge$_{15}$Te$_{85}$~\cite{Bergman2003,Kalikka2012,Wei2017,Gaspard2016}, as well as phase-change materials~\cite{Zalden2019} particularly in the supercooled liquid region.
 In these materials, the appearance of the pre-peak is attributed mostly to the Ge atoms~\cite{Kalikka2012} and explained as a Peierls-like distortion~\cite{Wei2017,Gaspard2016}.
 Here in pure Te, the pre-peak is found to exist above the melting point as well, where the liquid is metallic~\cite{Cabane1971}.
 Therefore, a Peierls-like distortion is unlikely, while it is possible that the pre-peak arises from bond-orientational order, as will be discussed later.

 For SAXS, as in most other atomic liquids, the structure factor of liquid Te is much less than unity and the scattering is weak.
 Consequently, the background is significant and its pattern depends on the position of the sample and the furnace, and thus it is difficult to be measured and subtracted accurately.
 Nonetheless, within each scan, sample movement is negligible and the background pattern is expected to remain unchanged.
 Therefore, for the SAXS analysis we calculate the change in the structure factor, $\Delta S(Q)$, from the highest temperature in each scan, which cancels out the background.
 For scan 1, this is 733 K, above the melting point at 723 K. The results are shown in Fig.~\ref{fig:Te_raw_scan1}b, and they show unambiguously a non-monotonic behavior with cooling: while $\Delta S(Q)$ increases at first, it begins to decrease at the lowest temperatures.
 To quantify the change, as in earlier works on chalcogen systems~\cite{Kajihara2012}, we fit a linear function to $\Delta S(Q)$ with the results shown as dashed lines.
 The extracted intercept, $\Delta S(0)$, is plotted against temperature in the inset, and a peak can be clearly observed.
 This suggests the existence of thermodynamic maxima to be discussed below.